techiew/UniversalProxyDLL/README.md

 Your function will be called when the exported function is called **(directly prior to it)**.

 You'll have to know and specify the correct function signature in the same manner as shown in the example.
-The function signature for "DirectInput8Create" used in the example was found [here](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ee416756(v=vs.85)).
+For instance, the function signature for "DirectInput8Create" used in the example was found [here](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ee416756(v=vs.85)).

 ## Supported DLLs
 Yes, technically this is not *universal*, only on paper.
-See section "Add support for a DLL".
+See section "Adding support for a DLL".

 The most common proxy DLLs are supported out of the box:
 * dxgi